wp-cli/cache-command/README.md

 ### wp cache set

-Set a value to the object cache, regardless of whether it already exists.
+Sets a value to the object cache, regardless of whether it already exists.

 ~~~
 wp cache set <key> <value> [<group>] [<expiration>]